Download Adobe® Acrobat Reader to view PDFs

 Introduction

-The specific Personal Information that we collect, use, and disclose relating to a California resident covered by the CCPA will vary based on our relationship or interaction with that individual.
+The specific Personal Information that we collect, use, and disclose relating to a California resident covered by this disclosure will vary based on our relationship or interaction with that individual.
 For example, this Disclosure does not apply with respect to information that we collect about California residents who apply for or obtain our financial products and services for personal, family, or household purposes.
 For more information about how we collect, disclose, and secure information relating to these customers, please refer to our Privacy Notice.

 Keeping Personal Information secure is one of our most important priorities.
 Consistent with our obligations under applicable laws and regulations, we maintain physical, technical, electronic, procedural and organizational safeguards and security measures that are designed to protect personal data against accidental, unlawful, or unauthorized destruction, loss, alteration, disclosure, or access, whether it is processed by us or elsewhere.